Zhang-Haipeng/zhang-haipeng.github.io/_posts/2020-08-11-icbc-reservation.md

 excerpt_separator: <!--more-->
 ---

-Making a reservation for the driving license knowledge test can be super hard during summer times due to crowded applicants.
+Making a reservation for the driving license knowledge test can be difficult during summer times due to large demands.
 So I made this python script to monitor and catch available appointments and make automatic reservations. <br>

 <!--more-->